History of the English penny (c. 600 – 1066): The 9th century

+Silver 'Cross-and-wedges' penny of Coenwulf, moneyer Beornferth, Canterbury, 805 – c.
+810.

 After Offa's death in 796, usurpers in Kent and East Anglia – Eadbearht Præn and Eadwald – took power and issued coins in their own names, following the design of Offa' heavy coinage.
 After a small issue at London based on this same type, the new Mercian ruler Coenwulf instituted a reform of the coinage leading to the new tribrach type.
 This non-portrait type used an obverse design modelled on the earlier coinage of Cynethryth, and despite its use of the central M (for Merciorum) was adopted by Eadbearht, Eadwald and even by Beorhtric of Wessex, who struck a very rare coinage around this time.

 By 798 Coenwulf had regained Kent and East Anglia also came back under his power by the 9th century.
 He appointed a sub-ruler for Kent – his brother Cuthred – in whose name coins were struck at Canterbury.
 Cuthred and his brother may have minted simultaneously in the cross-and-wedges portrait type current from around 805, but it is equally possible that they had sole control of the mint one after the other.

 Around the same time, the archiepiscopal coinage at Canterbury also changed: the new archbishop, Wulfred, was very eager to assert his ecclesiastical rights, even at the expense of the king, and instituted an archiepiscopal portrait coinage bearing no reference at all to Coenwulf.
 This attractive series was modelled on the silver denarii produced by Pope Hadrian I (772–95).